-Public-sector contracts are almost exclusively awarded through formal and competitive procurement processes regulated by Law No. 8,666/1993.
+Public sector contracts are almost exclusively awarded through formal and competitive procurement processes regulated by Law No. 8,666/1993.
 Design-bid-build (DBB) is the most traditional and generally used delivery method in the public sector, but the engineering-procurement-construction (EPC) model has been used more and more in large projects in the past two decades.

-Private sector contracts on the other hand are awarded through a mixture of formal tenders and direct negotiation and award.
+Private sector contracts, on the other hand, are awarded through a mixture of formal tenders and direct negotiation and award.
 The use of standard forms for construction contracts is not common.
-The most common transactional contractual or procurement structures in Brazil are DBB; EPC; and engineering, procurement, construction and management.
+The most common transactional contractual or procurement structures in Brazil are DBB, EPC, and engineering, procurement, construction and management.
 The EPC contract has been the most commonly used, particularly for hydro and thermal power plants; however, alliance contracting has recently become more popular.

 Alliance contracting has represented a viable, proven alternative to adversarial business-as-usual contracts in Brazil as it offers a unique system of project delivery whereby risks are shared between principal and contractor.

 Alliance contracting is an incentive-based relationship contract in which the parties agree to work together as one integrated team.
-All parties are bound to a risk-or-reward scheme where they all share savings or losses, depending on the success of the project.
+All parties are bound to a risk-or-reward scheme in which they all share savings or losses, depending on the success of the project.
 At first sight, the potential shortcomings of an alliance contract, such as a lack of certainty concerning project length and cost, may appear critical.
 However, banks are adapting their lending practices to accommodate alliance contracting by (1) conducting enhanced due diligence, (2) examining the financing structure, (3) requiring risk mitigation provisions in the contract, and (4) specially wording insurance clauses to make them effective.

-- Alliance contracting offers a unique system of project delivery whereby risks are shared between the principal and contractor.
+- Alliance contracting offers a unique system of project delivery whereby risks are shared between the principal and the contractor.
 Alliance contracting is advisable for complex construction projects, when the parties are unable to assess at the outset the costs involved and the estimated period for completion of the project.